zojize/527-presentation/slides.md

 [^1]:(Romano et al., 2021) https://doi.org/10.1109/ICSE43902.2021.00141

 <!--
-We've mostly talked about flaky tests in the unit test world so far in this class, but E2E tests are a fundamentally different.
-I want to break down the four key characteristics that make them prone to flakiness
+- We've mostly talked about flaky tests in the unit test so far in this class

-[click] First, E2E tests live in a world of unpredictable timing.
-This isn't just one problem, but two related ones.
-On one hand, you have external dependencies.
-The Romano paper calls this Network flakiness, where your test fails because a real backend service is slow or temporarily unavailable.
+-  E2E tests are fundamentally different
+-  I want to break down the key characteristics that make E2E test prone to flakiness

+[click]

+- unpredictable timing
+- external dependencies
+- Romano paper calls this Network flakiness
+  - production backend service is slow or temporarily unavailable

+- On the other hand, you have
+- internal async operations
-On the other hand, you have internal asynchronicity.
-This is the single biggest cause of flaky tests, a category the paper calls Async Wait.
-It happens when your test script is executing faster than the browser can finish rendering DOM elements, loading data, or playing an animation.
-Both of these issues boil down to the same thing: a fundamental mismatch in timing between our test and the application.
+- This is the single biggest cause of flaky tests, a category the paper calls Async Wait

-[click] Second, the test environment itself becomes a primary source of flakiness.
-This is why we so often hear, 'It works on my machine!'
-The paper classifies these as Environment-specific issues.
-A test might fail only on the Linux CI runner, or in a specific browser version, or at a different screen resolution.

-This problem is massively amplified by the nature of CI environments.
-They are often slower and more resource-constrained than our local development machines.
-This slowness isn't just an inconvenience; it's a catalyst.
-It takes those timing-related race conditions we just discussed and makes them far more likely to surface as real, intermittent failures.
-The slow, inconsistent nature of the CI environment is what makes these flakes so difficult to reproduce and debug.
--->
+- it happens when
+  - executing faster than the browser can finish rendering DOM elements
+  - loading data, or
+  - playing an animation
+- a fundamental mismatch in timing between our test and the application.
+- I'll talk more about this later and show a demo

+[click]

+- the environment itself is also a primary source of flakiness
+- The paper classifies these as Environment issues.
+- A test might fail
+  -  only on the Linux CI runner
+  -  in a specific browser version
+  -  a different screen resolution
+- snapshot/screenshot mismatches are a common result of this
+- show example

+- massively amplified by the nature of CI environments
+- slower and more resource-constrained than local
+- timing-related race conditions, more likely to surface as real, intermittent failures
+- inconsistent nature of the CI environment makes difficult to reproduce and debug -->

 ---